pippim/pippim.github.io/programs/iothings.md

 # `sound` Switch System Sound Output to HDMI

+{% include image.html src="/assets/img/iothings/volume change.gif"
+   alt="volume change.gif"
+   style="float: right; width: 50%; margin: 2rem 0px 1rem 1rem;"
+   caption="Notification when TV volume is changed"
+%}

 The `sound` bash script is called whenever the computer system resumes from suspend / wakes from sleep.

-The script needs to be created with `sudo` powers because it is located in the `/lib/systemd/system-sleep/` directory.
+The script needs to be created with `sudo` powers in the `/lib/systemd/system-sleep/` directory.

-## `sound` Key Features
+## 'sound' Key Features

 A bug in Pulse Audio 8 sets the output sound device to Laptop when system goes to sleep.